omerrevach/CICD/README.md

 - Custom AMI with pre-configured Jenkins controller and dynamic node agent
 - Deployed in a private subnet for enhanced security
-- Connected to an Application Load Balancer (ALB) for traffic distribution
+- Connected to an ALB
 - Easily adaptable to new VPCs by changing the subnet ID

 ### 2. EKS Cluster